nextcloud/documentation/developer_manual/app/publishing.rst

 How to move
 ^^^^^^^^^^^

-To move into our github repo, just ask any of our contributors, `especially those who are admin. <https://github.com/orgs/nextcloud/people?utf8=%E2%9C%93&query=+role%3Aowner>`_ They will be happy to help!
+To move your repository to our Github organization, just ask any of our contributors, `especially those who are admin. <https://github.com/orgs/nextcloud/people?utf8=%E2%9C%93&query=+role%3Aowner>`_ They will be happy to help!